MarkusFerdinandDablander/ECFP-substructure-pooling-Sort-and-Slice/README.md

-## Easily Generating Vectorial ECFPs via Sort & Slice from RDKit mol Objects
+## Easily Generating Vectorial ECFPs via Sort & Slice

 The function in [sort_and_slice_ecfp_featuriser.py](sort_and_slice_ecfp_featuriser.py) represents a computationally efficient, easy-to-use and self-contained method to create a featuriser that can transform RDKit mol objects into vectorial ECFPs pooled via Sort & Slice (rather than via classical hash-based folding).
 It only relies on RDKit and NumPy and can be readily employed for molecular feature extraction and other ECFP-based applications.
 This function should be all you need in case you want to use vectorial Sort & Slice ECFPs in your own project.
 Our numerical observations suggest that ECFPs vectorised via Sort & Slice regularly (and sometimes substantially) outperform ECFPs vectorised via classical hash-based folding across a wide variety of molecular property prediction scenarios.